Pablo-Arias/video_analysis/README.md

 # Introduction
-A wraper around cool python libraries to do face analysis
+A wraper around cool python libraries to do face analysis.